jostylr/role-dnd-hybrid/src/player.md

 To hit a stationary target with no defense or weapon, it requires rolling a good hit (+2).
-This results in a scratch/bruise, etc. 3 such hits leads to a light hurt which will apply -1 to future results.
-After two more hits, it becomes a deep hurt and a -2 results.
-The next hit is a critical and -3 results.
+This results in a scratch/bruise, etc. 3 such hits leads to a light hurt which will apply -1 to all future checks (modify roll, but no stacking).
+After two more hits, it becomes a deep hurt and a -2 to future rolls.
+The next hit is a critical and -3 to future rolls.
 Any further hits, debilitates a person, with potential bleeding to death possible.
 Roll every minute, starting at health attribute, and a dire result will lead to death.
 Any other roll leads to the next one starting at that level.
 One more hit, kills.